 What can I do to reduce my chances of getting colorectal cancer?

-Other ways to reduce risk for colorectal cancer include:
+What are some other ways to reduce my risk for colorectal cancer?

 - Be aware of your family history and discuss any concerns with your health care provider.